 Our chesed committee is always planning and executing various functions, including toy drives, blood drives, clothing drives, food drives, hospital visits, and our annual senior citizen Hatzilu luncheon where we host residents of various senior homes.
 We have a project known as mitzvah day when each member will be asked to participate in at least one mitzvah to help the community.
 We raise funds for a variety of organizations including UJA, Yesha, Israel Bond, Yeshiva University, and Hebrew Academy for Special Children.

 Our members are totally involved in synagogue functions including Sisterhood, Men's Club, "social" club (Chaverim), PTA, and a Culture Club.
-The culture club has organized trips to various locales such as; West Point, lower East Side, Ellis Island.
-The club also has monthly luncheons with guest speakers on topics about our fellow Jews whether they be in Yemen or Yakutsk.

 Please come visit us -- we will gladly arrange Shabbat hospitality.
 Call 516-378-1988 or send an email to email@example.com.